Chidexprince/react-tube/README.md

-# Getting Started with Create React App
+# A simple YouTube clone using React and API from Google

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).